Nowcast3D: Reliable precipitation nowcasting via gray-box learning: Discussion

-The framework's performance, however, depends on several factors.
-First, its accuracy is contingent on the quality, coverage, and scan strategy of the input radar data; issues such as beam attenuation and anomalous propagation remain sources of error.
-Second, the inference of three dimensional flow from reflectivity is under constrained, particularly in regimes dominated by complex microphysics where phase changes can alter reflectivity without a corresponding change in the velocity field.
-These limitations define clear avenues for future research.
-Integrating multi-modal observations, such as Doppler radial velocities, geostationary satellite imagery, and lightning data, could better constrain the inferred wind fields and improve the realism of predicted hydrometeors.
-Furthermore, a tighter coupling with numerical weather prediction models, either through data assimilation or as a learned physical prior, could substantially improve forecast skill beyond the nowcasting horizon.
+The performance of this framework nonetheless depends on several external factors.
+First, its accuracy is constrained by the quality, coverage and scanning strategy of the input radar network.
+The beam attenuation, ground clutter and anomalous propagation also remain important sources of error.
+Second, inferring 3D flow from reflectivity alone is under-constrained, particularly in regimes with complex microphysics where phase changes can alter reflectivity without a corresponding change in the velocity field.
+These limitations point to clear directions for future work.
+Integrating additional observation types, such as Doppler radial velocities, geostationary satellite imagery and lightning measurements, could better constrain the inferred wind fields and improve the realism of hydrometeor evolution.
+Closer coupling with numerical weather prediction models, for example through data assimilation of the learned fields or by using NWP output as a physical prior, could further extend forecast skill beyond the traditional nowcasting range.

-In conclusion, by unifying physics informed dynamics with deep generative modeling on three dimensional data, this work establishes a blueprint for a new generation of nowcasting systems.
-These models move beyond simple pattern extrapolation to learn representations of the underlying physical processes, resulting in more accurate, reliable, and physically consistent forecasts.
-The path forward involves enriching this framework by integrating the multi-modal observations and NWP model coupling discussed previously.
-Pursuing these extensions will be critical in closing the gap towards the reliable, actionable forecasts of high impact weather that are urgently needed today.
+In conclusion, by unifying physics-informed dynamics with deep generative modeling on 3D radar data, this study outlines a pathway toward developing new nowcasting systems.
+Such models go beyond simple pattern extrapolation to learn representations of the underlying physical processes, producing forecasts that are more accurate, reliable and physically consistent.
+Further enriching this framework with multimodal observations and tighter NWP coupling has potential to close the remaining gap towards robust, actionable forecasts of extreme precipitation events --- a capability urgently needed in practice.